 Debbie is not an actual member.
 Her story has been created for illustrative purposes.

-Modelled outcomes by SuperRatings show 5 year average net benefit results taking into account historical earnings, fees and drawdown amount of 5% p.a. of the main balanced investment options of 15 Industry SuperFunds’ retirement income products during the first 5 years of retirement.
-Example assumes the average 5 year Industry SuperFund investment return of 9.49%, starting balance of $400,000, starting age of 65, home is owned, access to the part Age Pension, single, no other income sources available.
-Modelling as at 30 June 2016.
+Modelled outcomes by SuperRatings show 5-year average net benefit results taking into account historical earnings, fees and drawdown amount of 5% p.a. of the main balanced investment options of 8 Industry SuperFunds’ retirement income products during the first 5 years of retirement.
+Example assumes the average 5 year Industry SuperFund investment return of 6.26% p.a., starting balance of $300,000, starting age of 65, home is rented, access to the part Age Pension, single, no other assets or income sources available.
+Modelling as at 30 June 2023.
+Performance (Net Benefit) modelling is based on actual reported returns over the stated period.
 Capital growth will not continue throughout retirement.
 Past performance is not a reliable indicator of future performance.
+Returns may fluctuate over time and can vary significantly from year to year.
 Outcomes vary between individual funds.
 Consider a fund’s Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
 For more details about the SuperRatings modelling see the Assumptions page.